nico3333fr/CSP-useful/README.md

 I use __CSP to clean up some bad old contents__ (with inline-styles for example).

 1. Just activate CSP on a site with a report-uri
-2. Ask your boss/collegue to browse the website
+2. Ask your boss/collegues/grandma to browse the website
-3. All notifications will come without doing anything (yes, I'm lazy)
+3. All notifications will come without doing anything (yes, I’m lazy)
 4. Yay, you know where you have to make some cleanup

 Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
+Or it will tell you when contributors are doing shit on the website.

 ### Progressive enhancement and orthogonality